Staff-Led Groups Cannot Anchor Your Accountability Strategy

 The Need for an Intentional Structure

 Creating accountability mechanisms beyond what I have shared above requires a supportive structure, meaning the group has to be designed with accountability in mind — almost a union.
-Some DEI councils are structured this way, with a built-in seat at organizational decision-making tables.
+Some internal councils are structured this way, with a built-in seat at organizational decision-making tables.
 That type of structure can offset some of the inherent power differentials.
-That is a different structure than a staff-organized DEI advisory group.
+That is a different structure than a staff-organized advisory group.
 As I have noted before, it is important to consider where accountability occurs within decision-making.When creating accountability for DEI efforts, we must consider how staff-led groups are situated within organizations and the power differentials that impact the staff participating.

 For Helpful Tools: